sarah-n-wright/UKBB-Exome-QC/README.md

 **Option 2:** Run `gnomad_v_exome-slurmJob1.sh` until completion followed by `gnomad_v_exome-slurmJob2.sh` to perform the same analysis using distributed computation.

 All intermediate files and final outputs will be saved in the directory specified in `setup.configure`

+## Optional Jupyter Notebook

+As well as the .png plots produced by the included scripts, the results can also be viewed in the provided `Plot Final Comparisons.ipynb` notebook.

 ## TODOs
 ToDo: Need to tune the SNP plot.